GetDKAN/dkan-tools/README.md

 It is also possible to run most DKAN Tools commands using a local webserver, database and PHP setup, but this practice is **less supported**.

-To use the `dktl` commands outside of the docker evironments you will need to run `export DKTL_MODE="HOST"`
+To use the `dktl` commands outside of the docker environments you will need to run `export DKTL_MODE="HOST"`

 ---